There’s some debate over who said it… Winston Churchill or Benjamin Franklin… but the old adage states, “He who fails to plan is planning to fail.”

 Marketing leaders operate in an age of accountability as we navigate our teams towards the strong expectations placed upon our departments.
 In this day and age, a core tenet here at Allocadia is that every marketer must make every dollar count.
 Our goal is to help exactly that happen – with confidence.

-But, to do this, you need the right tools.
-When it comes to creating and promoting your company’s strategic objectives and ensuring buy-in at every level, a PowerPoint presentation or Word doc sitting on a shared drive or wiki page somewhere just doesn’t deliver the goods.
+But, to see your marketing efforts pay off, you need the right tools.
+When it comes to creating and promoting your company’s strategic objectives and ensuring buy-in at every level, a PowerPoint presentation or Word doc sitting on a shared drive or wiki page somewhere just doesn’t give you the opportunities to deliver the goods.

 Introducing Allocadia Strategic Marketing Planning

-We’ve been working closely alongside our award-winning customers to meld front-line insight from their teams into our product development process, and now, we are expanding the program, and invite more companies to join us in a collaborative co-creation process.
+We’ve been working closely alongside our award-winning customers to meld front-line insight from their teams into our product development process, and now, we are expanding the program, and invite more companies to join us in this opportunity for a collaborative co-creation process.

 Marketing organizations of all sizes lack effective tools for strategic planning, a critical first step in Marketing Performance Management.
 Many teams rely on offline, non-collaborative tools like PowerPoint to define and communicate key objectives, and lack any ability to track efforts against them.
 Once defined, these plans tend to get lost somewhere on a shared drive, or to exist in multiple versions that no one can control, which renders them unusable.